 This year will be another epic summer in Europe.
 Lots of amazing things happening, new European cities to discover and a number of dear friends to visit!
 I will be Euro Tripping all over Europe for exactly 3 months with Michael (80% of the time).

-E vent – Are you planning to go to Berlin Film Festival?
-Or to Glastonbury Festival?
-Or to go to a limited-time art gallery?
+Event – Are you planning to go to Berlin Film Festival?
+Or rock out at Tomorrowland Festival?
+Or go to a limited-time art gallery?
 Or maybe attend the Venice Carnival?
 List all the events that you want to attend during the time that you plan to be in Europe.
 As a gypsetter, you’re not just going to a city to take pictures of it, you’re also going to experience it fully by mingling with locals and participating in things they actually do.
 Attending an event is one of the best ways to achieve this.
 You can meet more locals in events and make your stay more atypical and interesting.

-C ost – How much is your Euro Trip budget?
+Cost – How much is your Euro Trip budget?
 Do you know how much you have saved or are willing to spend for your trip?
 If you have good for you.
-If you haven’t yet then try the Euro Trip budget calculator!
+If you haven’t yet then use the Euro Trip budget calculator on the sidebar.

 Now you have a draft.
 Assign desired number of days per city.
 Sum the number of days and if it exceeds your desired Euro Trip duration then you should decide which cities to remove from your list.
 The goal here is not to see as many cities as possible but to maximize your experience in key cities you will be visiting.